-Jean-Christophe Noël is associate research fellow at Ifri's Security Studies Center.
+Jean-Christophe Noël is an Associate Research Fellow at Ifri's Security Studies Center.
 He retired from the French Air Force as a Colonel in 2017.
-After a career as a fighter pilot, he has held several positions in headquarters, where he worked particularly on doctrine or prospective issues.
+After a career as a fighter pilot, he held several positions in headquarters, where he worked particularly on doctrine or prospective issues.

 Digital power refers to any actor’s ability to exploit digital data to help influence the behavior of other actors on the international stage and to achieve its own ends.
 It is about understanding how it influences events in the real world, despite its “intangible” nature.

 Les armées françaises face aux menaces anti-aériennes de nouvelle génération Focus stratégique, No. 86, December 2018

 Although it had never entirely disappeared, the surface-to-air threat was mitigated for three decades by Western air superiority.
 It now benefits from a modernization and dissemination momentum that will increasingly hinder expeditionary forces’ freedom of action.